LivePersonInc/knowledge-center-archive/_release/January 2020/week-of-january-26.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

+## Proactive Messaging available to all [Proactive Messaging]
+### Type: Enhancement
+Proactive messaging is no longer is early access mode and will be available to all our customers.
+For more information on Proactive Messaging please see the [overview document] https://knowledge.liveperson.com/messaging-channels-proactive-messaging-proactive-messaging-overview.html and the [userguide]https://knowledge.liveperson.com/messaging-channels-proactive-messaging-proactive-messaging-user-guide.html

 ## Markdown hyperlinks [UMS 3.25]
 ### Type: Enhancement